Street Photography Tips for Beginners

 To me, photography is the art of observation.
 It’s about finding something interesting in an ordinary place.
 I’ve found it has little to do with the things that you see and everything to do with the way you see them – Elliott Erwitt

 The essence of street and urban photography is about documenting society and the everyday life in your environment.
 As photographers, we don’t create art.
 We record and recompose what is before us.
 It will always be a solitary and personal endeavour, but there are lessons that we can share with one another.

 “Stare.
 It’s the way to educate your eyes and more.
 Stare, pry, listen, and eavesdrop.
 Die knowing something.
 You are not here long.” – Walker Evans

-You have to learn to see the photo before you press the shutter release button, and that takes time and work.
-The camera cannot see the image, only you can.
+You have to learn to see the photo before you press the shutter release button, which takes time and work.
+The camera cannot see the image; only you can.

 2. Trust your instinct